 DJR-3X absolutely steals the show in Oga’s Cantina and he is always mobbed by adoring fans trying to get his picture while he’s rocking out to the hottest beats in the galaxy.
 He’s a blast to watch and try to get a spot on that side if you can.

 Probably my favorite dining space in all Disneyland or Disney World, this place is AMAZING!

 - Due to the extremely high popularity of Oga’s Cantina, reservations are REQUIRED on most occasions to enter.
-You can make reservations for Oga’s Cantina online, here are the details: 60 Days in advance in Disneyland, and up to 180 Days ahead in Walt Disney World.
+You can make reservations for Oga’s Cantina online, 60 Days in advance in Disneyland, and up to 180 Days ahead in Walt Disney World.

 - For Disneyland – Reservations can be made 60-Days in advance.
 New reservations are released every morning at 7am PST.
 Use the Disneyland App or Disneyland.com,

 - For Disney World – Reservations can be made 180-Days in advance.
 New reservations are released every morning at 6am EST. Use the My Disney Experience App or the Disney World website

 - A Credit Card is required for booking and there is a $10 charge per person for cancellations or no-shows.

 - Guests with reservations can check in 15 minutes prior to their reservation time with the Cast Member at the end of the queue at Oga’s Cantina.